-This encounter stayed with me well after that day.
+I know and I could sense the feeling and this encounter stayed with me longer than usual.
 Why did I feel that a game was played?
-What was it about?
-Why was I such a killjoy playing it?
+Why was I such a killjoy in playing it?

-I think it can suitably be called The Envy Game.
-The way to play it is that I expose you my fortunes and you “like” them verbally or with a thumbs up/love symbol.
-In return, you do the same to receive your own share of envy.
+We can agree to call this game the “Reciprocal Envy”.
+We play it by presenting, on the first round, your goods & fortunes and you “like” them verbally or with a thumbs up.
+In return the second player do the same to receive his/her own share of envy.
 Some exaggeration is allowed.
-Happy gaming.

-Yet it is so common.
-Most people these days know exactly how to pose for a happy, cheerful, sexy or bike’n me selfie, frame and edit the shot, which exhilarating filters, words, emojis to use and at what time to post it for best exposure.
-All this is followed by counting the number of likes and comments.
-Envy me, promise I will envy you!
+Common, played by me and zillion of others, bikers or not: we know exactly how to pose for a happy, cheerful, “sexy” bike’n me selfie, frame and edit the shot, add attractive filters, words, emojis posting it at the most popular time for max exposure.
+All this, followed by counting the number of likes and comments.
+Envy me and I promise I will envy you!

-We seem to have forgotten how envy actually sets us apart, while we are craving for sincerity.
-The way for sincerity is, however, not that but to be ready to share our humility, difficulties, doubts, weaknesses and our search for meaning.
+We seem to have forgotten how envy actually sets us apart, while we are craving for sociality.
+Am I to ready to share, in humility, difficulties, doubts, weaknesses and my search for meaning?